tomjoht/tomjoht.github.io/_posts/2017/3/2017-03-10-effects-of-terminology-consistency-guest-post.md

 ---
-title: "Guest post -- The effects of terminology consistency on reader's comprehension and attitude"
+title: "Guest post -- The effects of terminology consistency on the reader's comprehension and attitude"
 categories:
 - writing
 keywords: terminology, comprehension, usability